Manchester United Transfer News: Victor Lindelof Rumours, Samuel Tetteh Latest

 Victor is young, he's already playing a big club fighting for titles and they are also in the Champions League.
 He has a key role in the team.
 You have to think about what is best for him at present.

-It is worth pointing out Cetinkaya makes sure not to mention United or any clubs specifically, however, meaning the English giants and Mourinho could be eyeing some competition as they look to sign the 22-year-old.
+It is worth pointing out Cetinkaya made sure not to mention United or any clubs specifically, however, meaning the English giants and Mourinho could be eyeing some competition as they look to sign the 22-year-old.

 Elsewhere, Tetteh—currently on loan at Austrian outfit FC Liefering—told Ghanaian outlet Pulse.com (h/t Daily Star's Colin Harvey) it's his goal to one day represent the Red Devils: